-The new law has benefits for people who want to grow small, recreational cannabis gardens, but in other ways it’s a step backwards.
+The new law benefits people who want to grow small, recreational cannabis gardens, but in many other ways, it’s a step backwards.

-Here’s the real story about so-called California recreational marijuana legalization…
+Here’s the truth about so-called California recreational marijuana legalization…

 - AUMA allows people 21 years old and older to procure, possess, give away, and transport up to an ounce of recreational cannabis.